 - Provisional graduate status: when some admission requirements are not (or inadequately) met;

-- Special graduate status: to take specific graduate-level courses for one term.
+- Special graduate status: to take specific graduate-level courses for one or more terms.

 All students, except those with temporary status, must apply either to the MS program or to the PhD program.
+Please note that an MS degree is not required in order to apply to the PhD program.
 Students admitted to the MS program are eligible to complete the requirements for that degree.
 If they wish to transfer to the PhD program, they must apply to the admissions committee, which will make its decision based on the student's performance in the MS program and on faculty recommendations.

 - In Computer Science, one course in each of:

 - Computer Organization/Assembly Language (CS 0447)

 - Languages (CS 1520 or 1621)

 - The two-course calculus sequence (Math 0220, 0230)

 - A course in linear algebra (Math 1180 or 0280)